Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Methods

 \subsubsection{Performance Metrics}

-To measure the performance of the encoding models, we used correlation (Pearson's $r$) and the variance explained $R^2$, two standard metrics for evaluating encoding models \cite{vaidya_self-supervised_2022, anderson_deep-learning_2024, goldstein_unified_2025, tuckute_many_2023, li_dissecting_2023}.
-Generally, we used Pearson's $r$ to compare the encoding model performance of different representations, while the variance explained $R^2$ was used to quantify the unique and shared contributions of different features for neural prediction.
-Negative $R^2$ values were clipped to 0, since negative explained variance lacks interpretability.
+To measure the performance of the encoding models, we used correlation (Pearson's $r$) and the variance explained $R^2$, two standard metrics for evaluating encoding models \citep{vaidya_self-supervised_2022, anderson_deep-learning_2024, goldstein_unified_2025, tuckute_many_2023, li_dissecting_2023}.
+Generally, we used Pearson's $r$ to compare the encoding model performance, while the variance explained $R^2$ was used to quantify the unique and shared contributions of different features for neural prediction.
+Negative $R^2$ values were clipped to 0, since negative explained variance lacks interpretability, following \citet{tuckute_many_2023, hadidi_illusions_2025, anderson_deep-learning_2024}.